 Our roll out cookies are pretty straight forward.
 Here are the steps for making these cookies.

-Don’t forget: the full recipe card is at the bottom of the post, this is just a quick overview of steps.
+Don’t forget: the full recipe card is at the bottom of the post, this is just an overview of steps.

-- Preheat your oven to 350 degrees F and prepare your cookie pans.
+- Preheat oven to 350 degrees F and line a cookie sheet with parchment paper.
+Set aside.

-- Cream together the dairy free butter, sugar, rice milk, and vanilla.
+- In a large bowl, cream together the dairy free butter, sugar, and vanilla.

-- Gather together the dough scraps, press into another dough ball, and roll out again.
-You can do this about 2 times before the dough begins to get too dry.
-Toss the remaining dough scraps and start the next section of dough.
+- Gather together the dough scraps, press into another dough ball, and roll out again until the dough is used up.

-- After the cookies are completely cooled, decorate them.
+- Once your cookies are completely cooled, frost and decorate them.

 We only used the Country Crock plant butter sticks in this recipe, but haven’t tested this out with any other types of dairy free butter.
 So I am not sure how well this recipe will work out with different brands of dairy free butter at this time, but we’ll update the post when we try this recipe out with other brands.